Thatching - introduction

 What is thatching?

-Thatching is the use of dry vegetation to provide a roof covering.
-Currently in the UK, this is normally straw, reed or sedge, but has included heather, rushes, fine twigs from coppicing called brash and even shavings from the cricket bat industry!
 Vegetation (for example, palm leaves) has been used for roofing in tropical countries since time immemorial, and is still used widely today.
 In Europe, thatch has probably been used since the Neolithic period and was the material of choice for most homes until around 1820 as it used cheap, locally-available materials.
 With the arrival of canals and railways, transportation of cheaper, easier-to-install alternative materials such as slate became viable and thatch fell from favour.

 By far the most popular material is straw, but reed is also used – especially in the east of England.
 The mechanisation of harvest, introduction of new short-growing varieties of straw from the late 1930s and increased usage of fertilizers in the 1960s and 70s resulted in a lack of suitable straw.
 However since then specialists have started to grow old varieties and there has been a resurgence in thatch in the last 30 years.
-It is estimated that the UK and Ireland have the highest level of thatch in Europe with around 100,000 properties.
+It’s estimated that the UK and Ireland have the highest level of thatch in Europe with around 100,000 properties.

 What are the benefits of thatching?